COSMO-ORG/fieldextra-wiki/Planning.md

 ### Fieldextra planning, with priorities and assigned tasks

+### Hello guys and girls, I hope it is a nice demo

 #### Release planning
 * **v12.2.0** : March 2016
 * **v12.3.0** : June 2016